Nathan Dales

 Nathan Dales is a Canadian actor from Calgary, Alberta.
 He is most noted for his starring role as Daryl in Letterkenny, for which he was a Canadian Screen Award nominee for Best Supporting Actor in a Comedy Series at the 5th Canadian Screen Awards in 2017.

-A graduate of the American Academy of Dramatic Arts, he has also had roles in the television series Tower Prep and The Indian Detective, and the films Goon: Last of the Enforcers, Resident Evil: Welcome to Raccoon City and The Broken Hearts Gallery.
+A graduate of the American Academy of Dramatic Arts, he has also had roles in the television series Tower Prep and The Indian Detective, and the films Goon: Last of the Enforcers (2017), The Broken Hearts Gallery (2020), and Resident Evil: Welcome to Raccoon City (2021).